 The 4WD accessory and modifications industry has never been bigger than it is today.
 You can get everything from lithium batteries and microwaves to hot water on demand systems, portal axles, 6WD conversions, chassis extensions and everything in between.

-It’s not hard to throw thousands of dollars at a 4WD in accessories and modifications.
+It’s not hard to throw thousands of dollars to build a modified 4WD.
 The thing is though, are you getting good value for money, or are you just flushing it down the toilet?
 There’s a heap of common mistakes that are made when adding accessories and modifying 4WD’s in Australia, and in this post we check them out.

 Expecting to get your money back

 Lets start with a blunt fact.
 You are not going to get your money back on even the best 4WD accessories and modifications.
 You may get a percentage of it back, but when it comes to sell your pride and joy you will always think it is worth more than it is.
 4WD upgrades might be of use to you, but that value isn’t usually passed on in full to the next owner.

 If you understand this, every dollar you spend on your 4WD is pretty much gone, and not coming back.
 Use this to pick your modifications wisely!

 Take a 15k 4WD.
 If you spend 15k on modifications, do you think its now worth 30k?
 If you do, I have bad news for you; it’s not.
 Some modifications do add value, but in this scenario I doubt you’d get more than 18 – 22k for the same vehicle.